Skatteetaten/mva-meldingen/docs/english/api/index.md

 _Response 403 - Forbidden:_ <br>
 If the logged-in user attempt to update to the next task in the instance process, but does not have the correct roles, you will get the response code 403 in return.

+### Payment information available

+When the submission is completed and the instance is in the feedback step, the payment information will be available for download.
+It can be found by downloading the instance and downloading the file `betalingsinformasjon.xml`, and has the data type `payment information`.
+See [feedback files](#feedback-files).

 ## Retrieve feedback

 The Tax Administration has created 2 api-endpoints to simplify the development of this step: